HebiRobotics/hebi-hrdf/FORMAT.md

   - X5 (compatible with X5 and X8)
   - R8 (compatible with T5, T8, and R8 but not X-series)
   - R25 (compatible with T25 and R25)
-  - R25-R8 (adaptor link for R25 to R8 series hardware)
+  - R25-R8 (adapter link for R25 to R8 series hardware)
+  - H25 (compatible with H25)
 - `extension` (floating point formula, meters)
 - `twist` (floating point formula, radians)

 **Optional attributes:**
 - `input` (string/enum) The type of the input interface.
-Defaults to `RightAngle`.
+Defaults to `RightAngle` if supported (X5, R8, R25, R25-R8) and `Inline` otherwise (H25).
 Currently supported values:
   - RightAngle (supported for X5, R8, R25, and R25-R8 link types)
-  - Inline (supported for both X5, R8, R25, and R25-R8 link types)
+  - Inline (supported for X5, R8, R25, R25-R8, and H25 link types)
 - `output` (string/enum) The type of the output interface.
-Defaults to `RightAngle`.
+Defaults to `RightAngle` if supported (X5, R8, R25, R25-R8) and `Inline` otherwise (H25).
 Currently supported values:
-  - RightAngle (supported for both X5, R8, R25, and R25-R8 link types)
+  - RightAngle (supported for X5, R8, R25, and R25-R8 link types)
-  - Inline (supported for both X5, R8, and R25 link types)
+  - Inline (supported for X5, R8, R25, and H25 link types)

 **Content:**
 None